devfulcrum/2021sp-final-project-devfulcrum/docs/source/process/index.rst

             .to_frame()
         )

-The data files require aggregation and transformation
+The data files require aggregation and transformation.
+The confirmed covid cases daily information is actually distributed across columns and requires a full pivot transformation aka melt of the numerical data and store them by country and by day.
+The below snippet of code helps accomplish the same.

 .. code-block::